 Racial and socioeconomic disparities in performance on standardized tests of academic achievement are a stubborn feature of the U.S. educational landscape.
-The white-black and white-Hispanic achievement gaps in both math and reading in grades 4-12 range from roughly 0.50 to 0.85 standard deviations in recent years; the gap in achievement between kindergarten students from highand low-income families was roughly 1.25 standard deviations in 1998 (Hemphill, Vanneman, & Rahman, 2011; Reardon, 2011; Reardon, Robinson-Cimpian, & Weathers, forthcoming; Vanneman, Hamilton, Baldwin Anderson, & Rahman, 2009).
+The white-black and white-Hispanic achievement gaps in both math and reading in grades 4-12 range from roughly 0.50 to 0.85 standard deviations in recent years; the gap in achievement between kindergarten students from high- and low-income families was roughly 1.25 standard deviations in 1998 (Hemphill, Vanneman, & Rahman, 2011; Reardon, 2011; Reardon, Robinson-Cimpian, & Weathers, 2015; Vanneman, Hamilton, Baldwin Anderson, & Rahman, 2009).
 These disparities are present when children enter kindergarten, and persist as children progress through school (Fryer & Levitt, 2006; V. E. Lee & Burkham, 2002; Reardon, 2011).

 These academic achievement disparities are not immutable social facts, however.
 Indeed, they have changed substantially in the last few decades.
-The white-black and white-Hispanic achievement gaps were considerably larger in the 1970s than they are today; these gaps narrowed sharply in the 1970s and 1980s, before plateauing through much of the 1990s, and then beginning to narrow again in the last 15 years (National Center for Education Statistics, 2013; Reardon, et al., forthcoming).
+The white-black and white-Hispanic achievement gaps were considerably larger in the 1970s than they are today; these gaps narrowed sharply in the 1970s and 1980s, before plateauing through much of the 1990s, and then beginning to narrow again in the last 15 years (National Center for Education Statistics, 2013; Reardon, et al., 2015).
 The income achievement gap, in contrast, was considerably smaller in the 1970s than it is today, but grew by roughly 40% between cohorts born in the mid-1970s and the mid-1990s (Reardon, 2011).
 The causes of these changes are not well understood.

-Our goal in this paper is to provide new evidence on very recent trends in these achievement gaps.
-In particular, we use newly available data to describe the trends in the magnitude of racial and economic achievement and school readiness gaps among kindergarten students from the fall of 1998 to the fall of 2010.
-Because almost all other evidence on trends in academic achievement gaps is based on tests given to students in grades 3-12, these descriptive analyses fill an important lacuna in the literature.
+In this paper we provide new evidence on very recent trends in these achievement gaps.
+In particular, we use newly available data to describe the trends in the magnitude of racial and economic school readiness gaps, as indexed by academic achievement and self-regulation, among kindergarten students from the fall of 1998 to the fall of 2010.
+Because almost all other evidence on trends in academic achievement gaps is based on tests given to students in grades 3-

-Moreover, they may help us to better understand several key trends in elementary school achievement gaps.
+12, and there has been little emphasis on gaps in children's self-regulation, these analyses fill an important lacuna in the literature.
+Moreover, they indicate whether the trends among birth cohorts from the 1970s to 1990s in the income academic achievement gap documented by Reardon (2011) have persisted among more recent cohorts.
+Finally, they may help us to better understand the sources of the continuing decline in elementary school racial achievement gaps.
 It is important to note, however, that our analyses here are fundamentally descriptive, not explanatory; we are able to identify patterns of change (and stability) in school readiness gaps, but we do not attempt here to present definitive explanations for these patterns.

-Recent Trends in Achievement Gaps
+Recent Trends in Academic Achievement Gaps

 White-black and white-Hispanic academic achievement gaps have been declining for the last decade or more.
 Over the past 15 years, the gaps in 4th grade math and reading have narrowed by roughly 0.10-0.20 standard deviations, depending on the subject, group, and data source (see Figure 1).
-Similar, but less pronounced, patterns are evident in 8th grade (Reardon, et al., forthcoming).
-Nonetheless, although it is clear that racial achievement gaps have narrowed in 4th and 8th grade, it is not clear to what extent this is because gaps are smaller when children first come to kindergarten, or because the gaps now change differently during the early elementary grades.
+Similar patterns are evident in 8th grade (Reardon, et al., 2015).
+Nonetheless, although it is clear that racial achievement gaps have narrowed in 4th and 8th grade, it is not clear to what extent this is because gaps are smaller when children arrive in kindergarten, or because the gaps now change differently during the early elementary grades.
 The former would suggest the causes of the declines in grade 4-8 racial gaps cannot be found in changes in opportunities provided by the K-12 educational system; the latter would suggest they might be.